DEF(AUST)1000C compliance guide

 Physical Mark Failure:

 One of the most common mistakes suppliers make is to affix a plastic or paper label to asset that will see demanding environmental conditions such as sunlight, abrasion or chemical exposure.
-When the U.S. implemented UID it commissioned a study that evaluated 73 different marking technologies across 8 operating environments.
+When the U.S. implemented UID, it commissioned a study that evaluated 73 different marking technologies across 8 operating environments.
+Camcode Global can help you select the right marking technology for your assets.
 Whether your purchase pre-printed labels or print your own, be certain that you select a material proven to last in whatever conditions your asset will endure.
-And don’t forget attachment – a durable label with the wrong adhesive will simply fall off – bringing your asset out of compliance.

 Improper Data, Format:

 DEF(AUST)1000C requires your data be both unique and meet certain format requirements within ISO 15434 complaint data matrix mark.
-A proper Unique Item Identifier (UII) will include the CAGE code, Original Part Number and Serial Number.
+A proper Unique Item Identifier (UII) will include the supplier NCAGE, Original Part Number and Serial Number.
 Once encoded in the ISO 15434 complaint data matrix mark, the data must meet formatting requirements of DEF(AUST)1000C.

-Camcode Global has physically marked and registered over 3M assets across 1,000 NSNs in 15 countries.
-We currently hold the enabling UID implementation contract for the United Kingdom Ministry of Defence and the Australian Commonwealth Defence Force.
+Camcode Global has physically marked and registered over three million assets across 1,000+ NSNs in 15 countries.
+We currently hold the enabling UID implementation contract for the United Kingdom Ministry of Defence and the Australian Defence Force.
 Camcode Global helps organizations and their suppliers comply with DEF(AUST)1000C through these services:

-- Data Cleansing & Quality Assurance ~ we generate Def Stan 05-132 compliant UID data.
+- Data Cleansing & Quality Assurance ~ we generate (and control) compliant UID data.

-- Label Engineering & Design Specification ~ we develop a Def Stan 05-132 compliant marking specification for your asset class/NSN.
-Especially valuable when sourcing parts for multiple locations/suppliers.
+- Label Engineering & Design Specification ~ we develop marking specifications for your asset classes/NSNs.

-- Database Registration ~ we submit new asset data into the UK MoD’s UID Registry.
+- Database Registration ~ we submit new asset data into the UID Registry.

-- Label Installation ~ we go on-site to one or more locations to label assets for you.
+- Label Production & Installation ~ we go on-site to one or more locations to label assets for you.